vincentbui21/Ned-Robot-Arm-AI-Tic-Tac-Toe/README.md

-# Ned Robot Arm - AI Tic-Tac-Toe
+# Ned Robot Arm - AI Tic-Tac-Toe!

 🔹 **A 1v1 Tic-Tac-Toe Game between Human and AI, powered by the Ned 6-axis robot arm.**